-The Elise features automatic bias circuit which means you don’t have to re-tune the amplifier when you replace the tubes.
+The Feliks Audio Elise features an automatic bias circuit which means you don’t have to re-tune the amplifier when you replace the tubes.
 There is, however, a 30 – 50 hour run-in time before the Elise reaches optimal performance so keep this in mind when you first use the tube amplifier.

 Heat & Ventilation